The Multicultural Scholarship Programme

 Congratulations on joining Warwick!

-Details of your induction schedule have been sent to you via email.
-If you have not received these please email firstname.lastname@example.org
+Details of your induction schedule will be sent to you via email.
+On receiving the schedule, if you have any questions, please contact email@example.com

 These can be accessed via your Tabula account once you have enrolled with the University.

 Studying Law at WarwickMore information for incoming students in 2019